dillonkearns/gitbook-elm-graphql/chapter1.md

 # Selection Sets

 Selection Sets are how to you describe a set of fields to pull off of an object in GraphQL.
+The Github API allows you to query `viewer` to get details for the currently logged in user.

 ```graphql
 query {